This picture was in my daughter’s picture dictionary. Did they forget to mention that women lactate too?

 I would have taken a photo of the girls with a boob each in their mouths, but, 1) phone camera was out of reach 2) even if I camera had been in reach, I wouldn’t dare have let go of either one of them to take a photo 3) I don’t want to put photos of my boobs on the internet?
 But, this photo sums up the ‘Boobie Stare-down’ that happens when I tandem feed these girls.
 Read the rest of this entry →

 Until last night, we had not seen a drop of rain in weeks.
+If it became much worse, it might have had a water damage emergency on our hands.
+I am glad it didn’t spiral out of control and significantly damage our home.
 The weather has been classic Gold Coast winter: cool, dry, sunny, not a cloud in the sky and windy.
 Great for getting laundry done… My awesome herb garden has shriveled up a bit since Goldie was born because Art’s been doing the laundry, and that’s where the veggie patch is… I didn’t even go out on the balcony for a week or so, and then saw my poor dying herbs… they’ll grow again… Read the rest of this entry →